biocatiit/website/content/pages/users_safety.rst

-Any Users who wish to do an experiment involving whole viruses, whole bacteria, or any human-derived samples (ie. protein, fluid, tissue, bone, etc) must first consult with the BioCAT Safety Officer, Mark Vukonich.
-There is an Argonne Review Process whereby experimental design, protocols, sample chambers must be submitted and approved by a special committee, in addition to normal paperwork.
+Any Users who wish to do an experiment involving whole viruses, whole bacteria, or any human-derived samples (ie. protein, fluid, tissue, bone, etc) must first consult with their Scientific Contact, as well as, the BioCAT BioSafety Officer, Mark Vukonich.

 Human proteins expressed in bacterial systems are usually exempted, however, they must be clearly labelled in the 'Materials' Tab of your ESAF as having been